MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex2_Modify a Autopilot Profile to use a device name template.md

 6. Delete the **-** behind **Contoso** to make the template fit.

-7. Now a green tick is visible.
+7. Now a green checkmark is visible.

 8. Select **Review + Save** to go to the review page.